Identifying Action Verbs

 Contributor: Melissa LaRusso.
 Lesson ID: 10442

 Lights!
 Camera!
 Verbs!
-Don't you mean, Action?
+Oops!
+Shouldn't that be Action?
 Verbs are words that show action, or what a subject does.
-Popping balloons is an action and a game you play to learn about verbs in this action lesson!
+Jump in and learn more!

 categories